skillpub/collaboration/README.md

   On this page, click a button marked Install App to your Workspace.
   You'll see a permissions authorization page, where you should click Authorize and then you will see your "Bot User OAuth Access Token".

+Telegram token is the token to access the HTTPS Telegram API.
+You can get it from Telegram bot @BotFather.
+Read more [here](https://core.telegram.org/bots).